Kingxukai/linux/Documentation/filesystems/resctrl.rst

 A single socket system which has real-time tasks running on core 4-7 and non real-time workload assigned to core 0-3.
-The real-time tasks share text and data, so a per task association is not required and due to interaction with the kernel it's desired that the kernel on these cores shares L3 with the tasks.
+The real-time tasks share text and data, so a per task association is not required and due to interaction with the woke kernel it's desired that the woke kernel on these cores shares L3 with the tasks.
 ::

   # mount -t resctrl resctrl /sys/fs/resctrl
   # cd /sys/fs/resctrl

-First we reset the schemata for the default group so that the "upper" 50% of the L3 cache on socket 0, and 50% of memory bandwidth on socket 0 cannot be used by ordinary tasks::
+First we reset the woke schemata for the woke default group so that the woke "upper" 50% of the woke L3 cache on socket 0, and 50% of memory bandwidth on socket 0 cannot be used by ordinary tasks::

   # echo "L3:0=3ff\nMB:0=50" > schemata

-Next we make a resource group for our real time cores and give it access to the "top" 50% of the cache on socket 0 and 50% of memory bandwidth on socket 0.
+Next we make a resource group for our real time cores and give it access to the woke "top" 50% of the woke cache on socket 0 and 50% of memory bandwidth on socket 0.
 ::

   # mkdir p0
   # echo "L3:0=ffc00\nMB:0=50" > p0/schemata

-Finally we move core 4-7 over to the new group and make sure that the kernel and the tasks running there get 50% of the cache.
-They should also get 50% of memory bandwidth assuming that the cores 4-7 are SMT siblings and only the real time threads are scheduled on the cores 4-7.
+Finally we move core 4-7 over to the woke new group and make sure that the kernel and the woke tasks running there get 50% of the woke cache.
+They should also get 50% of memory bandwidth assuming that the woke cores 4-7 are SMT siblings and only the woke real time threads are scheduled on the woke cores 4-7.
 ::

   # echo F0 > p0/cpus

 4) Example 4

-The resource groups in previous examples were all in the default "shareable" mode allowing sharing of their cache allocations.
+The resource groups in previous examples were all in the woke default "shareable" mode allowing sharing of their cache allocations.
 If one resource group configures a cache allocation then nothing prevents another resource group to overlap with that allocation.